 Saucony, a US-based shoe brand established in 1898, is known for its popular classic and best-selling shoe model of all time, the Saucony Jazz.
 The Saucony Jazz is a classic running shoe launched initially in 1981.
 With the help of known Boston-based sports podiatrist Frank Santopietro, Saucony came up with the Jazz – a lightweight running shoe that provides extreme comfort to the runners.
 It was aimed to be the best running shoe and it carried through, making it one of the highly sought shoe models up to date.
 It is the shoe worn by 1983 New York City Marathon winner and Olympian Rod Dixon.

 The Saucony Originals, a sub-brand of Saucony, re-released the iconic Saucony Jazz in 1998 and it has been a successful move for the brand since then.
-Years go by and the Jazz has been made available in different modified versions, including the Saucony Jazz O Mono.The Saucony Jazz O Mono bears similar features of the Jazz
+Years go by and several modified variations of the Saucony Jazz surfaced, including the Saucony Jazz O Mono.The Saucony Jazz O Mono bears similar features of the Jazz

 The Saucony Jazz O Mono bears similar features of the Jazz Originals, but differs in a way that it is in monochromatic colors all throughout from the upper, to the shoe laces, and the outsole.